 DO Limit DIY To A Few Items

-Like Kelly said, choose only one to three DIY projects that are realistically do-able based on the amount of time you can commit to them, your talent and ability to complete them to your liking, not to mention, they should be fair to your budget.
+Like Kelly said, choose only one to three DIY projects that you can realistically accomplish based on the amount of time you can commit to them, your talent and ability to complete them to your liking, not to mention, they should be fair to your budget.

 DON'T Leave Things To The Last Minute

 Once you've chosen a few projects, get started on them right away.
 Trust me, time flies.
 You will have lots on your plate.
-How embarrassing if you don't have time to finish the awesome favours you dreamed up and now you don't have enough for every guest?
-Or you run out of time on something you absolutely must have, you'll be scrambling and paying up for a last minute option that's good-to-go.
-Set a deadline for yourself, that's well ahead of the wedding date and stick to it.
+How embarrassing if you don't have time to finish the awesome favours you dreamed up and now you don't have enough for each guest?
+If you run out of time to work on a must-have, you'll be scrambling and paying up for a last minute option that's good-to-go.
+Set a deadline for yourself - that's well ahead of the wedding date - and stick to it.

 DO Let Friends & Family Help

 So you've glittered every mason jar you could get your hands on, the "pick a seat, not a side" sign is perfect (three tries later) and you've collected a small warehouse of vintage furniture.
 These items will not magically transport themselves to the wedding venue, or be flown in by birds Cinderella-style.
 Realistically, who is going to get those to the venue for you?
-Because you'll be busy getting beautiful along with your friends and family and your fiancée deserves to enjoy the day too.
-Try to limit the amount of work that you, your family or guests, will have to do the day of the wedding or the night before.
-A wedding planner is usually happy to help with a lot of these details, or if you feel you don't need a coordinator for the whole day, look in to hiring for "on-site styling" only.
+And set them up as beautifully as you've imagined.
+You'll be busy getting beautiful along with your friends and family and your fiancée and in-laws deserve to enjoy the day too.
+Try to limit the amount of work that you, your family or guests, will have to do the day of the wedding, or the night before.

 DO Check With Your Venue & Planner

 Confirm whether your venue will allow you to drop items off prior to the wedding day and that might make things a little easier.
 But a biggy that a lot of couples forget is what will happen to all of their items after the wedding.
-This goes not just for DIY projects, but also items you've purchased directly from vendors.
+This goes not just for DIY projects, but also items you've purchased directly from vendors, online or wherever.
 You've danced the night away, everyone's ready to grab a slice of cake for the road and get home to sleep.
 The last thing you'll want to do is spend an hour tearing things down and loading them in to your car or a rental truck because your venue won't do it for you, or even store them, they probably have another event to prepare for.
 Also, most planners do not include tear-down services in their packages.
 A venue coordinator once told me anything left on-site would be headed straight for the garbage!
 Plan ahead.
+Trust me, the last thing you, or your guests, will want to do at the end of the evening is tear things down or lug them home.
+The same goes for the day after.

 DO Consider The Cost